01Get to Know Your Printer

 Writing effective email is a key skill for a telecommuter, but a good filing system for email is almost as important.
 If filed and backed up on your hard drive or online, emails will very rarely require printing.
 Set up folders in your email client and have your email automatically sorted.
 You won't just save paper; you'll save time too.

 Send and receive documents as PDFs rather than fax.
 The quality is better, and it's easier, particularly if you don't have a second line for the fax.
-And if you do have a second line, you can get rid of that monthly bill.
+If you do have a second line, you can get rid of that monthly bill.

 11 Ways to Save Money on Paper and Printing

-When it comes to paper, don’t just recycle--reduce and reuse too--to save on paper and printing costs.
+When it comes to paper, don’t just recycle—reduce and reuse too—to save on paper and printing costs.
 Every time you use the printer you are not just spending money on paper but on toner and ink too.
-When you save paper, you'll save on printer cartridges too.
-And you will create a more eco-friendly home office.
+When you save paper, you'll save on printer cartridges, and you will create a more eco-friendly home office.

 The simplest ways to save paper is, of course, to print less stuff.
 However, it takes some discipline and rethinking to put this into practice.
 Try these 12 tips and spend less on paper and toner.